jackmerrill/maatt.fr/content/ideas.md

     - Should have both basic information (for those who just want to keep track of times and general performance) to nerd stats
 - Make my own RPi/Arduino
     - Needs to be somewhat capable (YouTube videos, basic compilation, et al)
-    - Needs to have decent I/O (USB-C, 1G ethernet, et al)
+    - Needs to have decent I/O (USB-C, 1G ethernet, et al.)
     - Needs to be power efficient (ARM or similar)
-    - Likely needs its own derivative of the Linux kernel or similar
+    - Likely needs its own derivative of the Linux or UNIX-like kernel
-      - POSIX compliance ofc
 - Audio driver for Windows and Linux to send to UPnP (specifically my Sonos)
     - Could make it work for macOS too, but I don't need to (AirPlay 2 would be faster afaik)
 - Assetto Corsa Server in Docker